 The Company puts the greatest emphasis on financial performance by placing a significant proportion of total compensation at-risk based on the Company's financial results.
-In the years of strongest financial performance more than half of the total compensation earned by the CEO, CFO, and the three other highest paid executive officers (collectively the "Named Executive Officers" or "NEO") would be expected to come from performance-related incentive compensation.
-In 2015, the Company's Named Executive Officers were Duncan K. Davies, John A. Horning, Joseph A. Rodgers, J. Steven Hofer and J. Barton Bender.
+In the years of strongest financial performance more than half of the total compensation earned by the CEO, CFO, and the three other highest paid executive officers (collectively the "Named Executive Officers" or "NEO") is expected to come from performance-related incentive compensation.
+In 2017, the Company's Named Executive Officers were Duncan K. Davies, John A. Horning, Martin L. Juravsky, Ian M. Fillinger and J. Barton Bender.